EzTaxon Database

+As of 2026, EzTaxon and EzTaxon-e had been discontinued as separate tools, with their database being included in EzBioCloud alongside the EzGenome database.

 Naming convention

 Taxa names included in EzTaxon-e represent groups of uncultured sequences found in public domain databases.
 The names included in EzTaxon-e have no standing in formal nomenclature but they were created to help in the comparison of microbial communities and diversity in nature.